- WHAT WE OFFER

-Even with all the time savers that technology has given us, efficiencies can be lost when one piece of equipment doesn’t function properly.
-When a printer doesn’t perform its one job in a sufficient manner, you may feel frustrated.
-And if that faulty device is a multifunction printer (MFP) that also acts as your scanner and copier, you lose precious business time and your productivity will suffer.
+When an office printer doesn’t perform its one job, it’s easy to feel frustrated.
+And if that faulty device is a multifunction printer (MFP) that also acts as your scanner and copier, you lose precious business time and productivity will suffer.

 It's enough to make you want to throw your hands up in surrender (or throw your printer against the wall).
 Many issues, however, can be solved with a little DIY printer know-how.

-To help you get back up and running with as little downtime as possible, we compiled a list of common printer problems and how to fix them.
+To help you get back up and running with as little downtime as possible, we compiled a list of the following 10 common printer problems and how to fix them.

-Before we get too deep into common printer problems and solutions. however, consider the best practices that our Managed Print technicians follow first.
+Before we get too deep into specific common printer problems and solutions, consider the best practices that our Managed Print technicians follow first.
 Always make sure the basics have been checked before trying to solve common problems with printers:

-Are you getting error messages or simply feel like your print job is stuck somewhere in cyberspace?
+Are you getting error messages on the control panel or simply feel like your print job is stuck somewhere in cyberspace?
 While the easiest solution is to hit the power button and restart your printer, it's essential to double-check you've selected the correct print settings—preferably before you send a dozen copies of your document to another device located in the next room.

 If your printer driver has two-way communication, you may be warned about an issue even before you go to the printer only to find nothing waiting for you on the print tray.
 Luckily, these warnings often tell you what the problem is and will recommend troubleshooting tactics.
 If all else fails, turn your printer off, wait a few minutes, and then restart your printer and software application.